monirudashki/cv-angular/README.md

 This is my CV

+- responsible responsible for all devices
+- deploy with heroku link: https://cv-simeon-rudashki.herokuapp.com/

 - Home
 - About me - information about my personality and skills of programing
 - Projects - my projects with links to github repositories
 - Education - my certificates from my education in Softuni

-node version 18.12.1